syncfusion-content/angular-docs/angular/Grid/Columns.md

 ## Reorder

-Reordering can be done by drag and drop the particular column header from one index to another index within the Grid.
+Reordering can be done by drag and drop on the particular column header from one index to another index within the Grid.
 Reordering can be enabled by setting [`allowReordering`](https://help.syncfusion.com/api/angular/ejgrid#members:allowreordering "allowReordering") property as `true`.

 The following code example describes the above behavior.